JosephTLyons/nCurses-UI-Library/README.md

 ### Small Example: Non-Titled Window:

 Of course, our windows do not have to have titles at all.
 We can omit them and use the extra line as printable space.
-All we have to do pass an empty string for the window title parameter into the `make_new_window()` function and the window will not display a title
+All we have to do pass in an empty string for the window title parameter into the `make_new_window()` function and the window will not display a title

 ```C++
 ...